Ultimate Spider-Man (TV series): Season 1 (2012)

-Season 2
+Season 2 (2013)

-In the second season, following the fight with the Green Goblin which destroyed the S.H.I.E.L.D.
-Helicarrier, Spider-Man's team ends up staying at Peter Parker's house.
-In the season premiere, after learning that Spider-Man got his powers from one of Oscorp's genetically altered spiders at the end of last season, Doctor Octopus creates a bunch of serums with animal DNA in hopes of re-creating the process and S.H.I.E.L.D. scientist Dr. Curt Connors, still dealing with the aftermath of the Helicarrier's destruction after injuring his right arm and having it amputated, injects himself with one of these serums to become the Lizard.
-Later, Doctor Octopus controls Lizard so that he can join him, Electro, Rhino, Kraven the Hunter, and Beetle as a member of the Sinister Six.
-While Spider-Man and his team can defeat the Sinister Six, Lizard gets away, and Spider-Man swears to find and cure him.
-Later the Sinister Six reappears in the penultimate episode with Beetle replaced by Scorpion.
-During the season, Spider-Man learns more about his teammates' origins: Ava Ayala having assumed the mantle of White Tiger after her father Hector was killed by Kraven, Sam Alexander being the last member of the Nova Corps since former member Titus wiped the rest out trying to get another helmet and was recruited by the Guardians of the Galaxy, Danny Rand having assumed the mantle of Iron Fist after training in K'un-L'un and Luke Cage had received his powers from a S.H.I.E.L.D. version of the Super Soldier Formula developed by his parents.
-Norman Osborn, who was the Green Goblin, was healed and reformed, becoming Iron Patriot to mend his mistakes in the past by helping Spider-Man and his team, but in the escape of the Sinister Six, Spider-Man cures the Lizard with an antidote which turns him back into Dr. Connors while Doctor Octopus turns Norman back into the Green Goblin who turns Spider-Man's team into monster goblins like him, but Spider-Man cures them with an antidote and they prevent Green Goblin from spreading the goblin gas on New York on the old Helicarrier.
+In the second season, the S.H.I.E.L.D. team moves into Peter's house, as they no longer have a home following the Helicarrier's destruction.
+In the season premiere, after learning that Spider-Man gained his powers from one of Oscorp's genetically altered spiders, Doctor Octopus creates serums with animal DNA in hopes of re-creating the process.
+S.H.I.E.L.D. scientist Curt Connors, who lost his right arm due to injuries from the Helicarrier's destruction, uses one of the serums to regrow his arm and becomes the Lizard.
+Later, Doctor Octopus controls the Lizard so that he can join him, Electro, Rhino, Kraven the Hunter, and Beetle as a member of the Sinister Six.
+While the S.H.I.E.L.D.
+Team defeat five of the six villains, Connors escapes and Spider-Man swears to find and cure him.
+Later the Sinister Six reappears with Beetle replaced by Scorpion.
+During the season, Spider-Man learns more about his teammates' origins: White Tiger became White Tiger after her father Hector was killed by Kraven, Nova is an orphan who was raised by the Guardians of the Galaxy, Danny Rand became Iron Fist after training in K'un-L'un and left it to further his training, and Luke Cage received his powers from a version of the Super-Soldier Formula developed by his parents.
+Norman Osborn is cured and becomes Iron Patriot, but Doctor Octopus later transforms him back into the Green Goblin.